New Construction Homes In Northern VA

 Because of how established Reston is and also the planned nature of the community, it sees less new homes than some of its neighbors.

 But that does not mean there are none.
 Reston Town Center has had huge condo complexes built.
-And the metro has brought in luxury townhomes nearby (as the metro usually does).
+And the metro has brought in luxury townhomes nearby.

 In the future there will be more developments as Reston changes and brings about more zoning hearings and planning.

-Ashburn exploded on the map in the early 2000s.
+Ashburn exploded in popularity starting in the early 2000s.
 Many of the large builders on the east coast call Ashburn home.

 With the growth of new homes, Northern VA also saw a lot of job growth centered in Ashburn.
 Data centers and technology companies have moved to Ashburn consistently.